Retrofit: Continual Learning with Controlled Forgetting for Binary Security Detection and Analysis: Background and Motivation

 \subsubsection{Security-Specific Constraints on CL}

-Security applications introduce unique constraints that make conventional CL paradigms difficult to apply directly.
-The constraints arise from two complementary perspectives: \begin{itemize} \item{Retrospective-free Data constraints.} Security data are sensitive, proprietary, and often governed by strict sharing and retention policies~\cite{ren2023demistify, shao2025explanation}.
-Datasets collected by different vendors or research teams cannot be exchanged due to confidentiality or regulatory restrictions, and historical samples are frequently deleted or inaccessible after use.
-As a result, models must be updated solely on newly available data, which defines the \emph{data retrospective-free} nature of continual adaptation in real security workflows. \item{Cross-domain performance requirements.} Security models must remain effective as task boundaries are ambiguous at test time~\cite{ding2019asm2vec}.
+Binary security applications introduce unique constraints that make conventional CL paradigms difficult to apply directly.
+The constraints arise from two complementary perspectives: {\nobf{Retrospective-free data constraints}} Due to the sensitivity of malware samples and proprietary binaries, historical data is often subject to strict sharing, access, and reuse restrictions~\cite{ren2023demistify}.
+In practice, they may be maintained by different parties or under evolving access policies across training cycles, and earlier representations are frequently unavailable when one party encounters obfuscated or stripped inputs.
+Moreover, large-scale security systems (e.g., cloud-based malware detection) continuously ingest massive data streams~\cite{gao2025astbar}, rendering long-term dataset storage and repeated retraining impractical.
+These factors necessitate retrospective-free continual adaptation.

+{\nobf{Cross-domain performance requirements}} Binary security models must remain effective as task boundaries are ambiguous at test time~\cite{ding2019asm2vec}.
 In malware detection, the notion of `old' and `new' data naturally coexist: novel malware families continually emerge with unseen behaviors, while legacy variants persist in the wild.
 In binary analysis, decompiled programs may originate from different abstraction levels (e.g., anonymized or stripped) without metadata indicating their form.
-Such conditions demand \emph{cross-domain robustness}: the capacity to preserve prior knowledge while generalizing to new, security-critical data distributions. \end{itemize}
+Such conditions demand cross-domain robustness: the capacity to preserve prior knowledge while generalizing to new, security-critical data distributions.